resthub/springmvc-router/README.md

 ### Add the dependency to your maven pom.xml

-Warning: **this project is currently tested on Spring 3.1.0.RELEASE ++**, and is not using version range in its POM [because of this bug](https://jira.springsource.org/browse/SPR-7287) - your project needs these dependencies.
+Warning: **this project is currently tested on Spring 3.1.x**, and is not compatible with Spring 3.0.x - your project needs these dependencies.

     <dependencies>